Logo

 [Your Name]

-Remain honest and to the point to maintain trust.
+To maintain trust, remain honest and to the point.
 Avoid giving in to the temptation of using elaborate stories.
 A straightforward approach is key to fostering a respectful dialogue with your employer.